 Rating: M/NC-17.
-Graphic femslash in future chapters.
+Graphic femslash all around really.
 Shhhh.
 Just go along with me and pretend it's permissible on this site.
 I'm hardly the only one.

 Warnings: Sex.
 Violence.
 Quite possibly some of both together; I mean, we are talking about Bellatrix Lestrange, here.

 Pairing(s): Hermione/Bellatrix, Hermione/Andromeda, Hermione/Narcissa.

 A/N: We've reached the end, so I hope you'll forgive me breaking my note-at-the-bottom rule again for goodbyes.
 I'd rather say my piece, then leave you with the story.
 It's been quite the adventure, hasn't it?
 This fic went through a lot in six years - six years of writing styles, six years of character growth, six years of being scribbled everywhere from class notes to the backs of grocery lists and recorded in cringe-worthy audio memos on fourteen-hour solo road trips - and it never would have gone past chapter one without you guys.
 There have been so many incredible compliments from the usernames in these reviews over the years, and I promise, I've been grateful for every single one, even if I'm quitting before I begin trying to actually thank each of you by name.

 To Kraken, for finishing it;